VQ Probe v2.5 User Guide

 Press the right mouse button at any empty space or on any RD Curve item on the RD Curves tab.
 Choose Add RD Curve from the opened menu.
 Enter a name for a new RD Curve and press OK.

 You cannot choose the name of any existing RD Curve.
-You cannot either choose the name of any already existed RD Curve.
+You cannot either choose the name of any pre-existing RD Curve.
 In both cases, you will be prompted to choose another name.

 Remove RD Curves